MichalOpoka/ecfr/cfr/title-13-Business-Credit-Assistance/chapter-I-Small-Business-Administration/part-126-HUBZone-Program/subpart-D-Program-Examinations/section-126.401.md

 ##### § 126.401 What is a program examination? #####

-Link to an amendment published at 89 FR 102500, Dec.
-17, 2024.

-A program examination is an investigation by SBA officials, which verifies the accuracy of any certification made or information provided as part of the HUBZone application or recertification process.
-Examiners may verify that the concern met the program's eligibility requirements at the time of its certification or, if applicable, at the time of its most recent recertification.
+A program examination is an investigation by SBA officials, which verifies the accuracy of any certification made or information provided as part of the HUBZone application process, as part of the recertification process, or in connection with a HUBZone contract.

-[84 FR 65244, Nov.
-26, 2019]
+[89 FR 102500, Dec.
+17, 2024]